HDO-PRO/HDO-Pro/README.md

 <br>

-* The links above are for the original **HDO Box** project and related apps, **not HDO PRO**.
+* The links above are for the **original HDO Box project and related applications**, not HDO PRO.
-* Some downloads, archives, and community features may require joining the community or receiving access.
+* Access to some HDO PRO content, downloads, archives, or features may require joining the community or receiving access.
-* Availability, links, and Android compatibility may change over time.
+* HDO PRO resources and links may not always be available.
+If you're interested in the original project, the official HDO Box links above may still be available.

 </details>